iamsomraj/Inventory-System-In-Java/README.md

 5. Finally, each and every information is stored into the database.

+## Features

+- 💥 Exception Handling

+  > Used mainly during file handling and database operations.

+- 💥 File handling

+  > Used for reading ( fetching information ) and writing data ( printing basic invoice ).

+- 💥 Loggers

+  > Used loggers for an overview of exceptions and better handling by developers.

+- 💥 JDBC

+  > Used for database connectivity.

+- 💥 Collections Framework

+  > Used Lists, Sets and Maps for storing data in an ordered manner.

+- 💥 Object Oriented Approach
+  > Used for modularizing the whole project.

 ## Project Structure

 📦inventory

 ┣ 📂dao

 ┃ ┣ 📜CustomerDao.java

 ┃ ┣ 📜OrderItemDao.java

 ┃ ┣ 📜PurchaseOrderDao.java

 ┃ ┗ 📜StockItemDao.java

 ┣ 📂database

 ┃ ┗ 📜DatabaseUtil.java

 ┣ 📂invoices

 ┃ ┣ 📜BILL - INVOICE.txt

 ┃ ┣ 📜JAMIE - INVOICE.txt

 ┃ ┗ 📜SOMRAJ - INVOICE.txt

 ┣ 📂model

 ┃ ┣ 📜Customer.java

 ┃ ┣ 📜InsufficientDataException.java

 ┃ ┣ 📜OrderItem.java

 ┃ ┣ 📜PurchaseOrder.java

 ┃ ┗ 📜StockItem.java

 ┣ 📂service

 ┃ ┣ 📜CustomerService.java

 ┃ ┣ 📜DatabaseService.java

 ┃ ┣ 📜FileService.java

 ┃ ┗ 📜StockItemService.java

 ┣ 📂tester

 ┃ ┣ 📜CustomerTest.java

 ┃ ┗ 📜InventoryUtil.java

 ┣ 📜customer-info.txt

 ┗ 📜data.txt

 ## Developer